Import Financing for Your Wholesale Company with Purchase Order Financing

-- Combining PO Funding and Invoice Factoring: The transaction begins as a purchase order financing.
+- Combining PO Funding and Invoice Factoring: The transaction begins as purchase order financing.
 Once the order is fulfilled and an invoice is generated, it is then refinanced into an invoice factoring transaction.
 Bankers Factoring funds most transactions this way using cash against docs.

-- PO Financing independently: Bankers Factoring, your PO financing company funds your purchase order.
+- PO Financing independently: Bankers Factoring, your PO financing company, funds your purchase order.
 Bankers Factoring, the financing company, pays the supplier directly on the client’s behalf.
 The supplier manufactures the finished goods, delivers them to the commercial customer, and the transaction settles once the client pays the financing company COD.
 You will also hear this called import factoring.

 Combining the PO Financing and Invoice Factoring products can reduce the total cost of the transaction as the cost per dollar for factoring is lower than PO financing rates.

 Bankers Factoring wants what you want, a satisfied customer.
 A key to purchase order financing and the subsequent Invoice Factoring transaction is that all Imported Goods meet the Quality, Quantity, and Timeliness Standards of your B2B or B2G customer.

 The purchase order financing line does not have a set limit

 Purchase order funding provides importers flexibility other financing solutions do not offer as financing companies determine the amount of funding they will provide.